passive-radio/find-peaks/README.md

     - An example of output
         ![an example of output](img/wavelet_detection.png)
-        (each areas nested in blue are detected peaks)
+        (each blue areas represent the detected peaks)

 1. <b>Simulated spectrum dataset generation</b>